Tuesday - 10 a.m.–4 p.m.

 The exhibition, curated by Dr. Amber Clifford-Napoleone of the University Museum at the University of Central Missouri, includes approximately fifty-three artworks and artifacts, from elaborately embroidered textiles and embellished metalwork to ceremonial coffee accouterments and incense burners; as well as several photographs depicting Bedouin craftspersons at work.

 A program of ExhibitsUSA, a national division of Mid-America Arts Alliance and The National Endowment for the Arts.
+Educational activities generously supported, in part, by Connie and Steve Schniedman.

 Images: Camel trapping; wood, glass beads, buttons, 19 x 40 x 37 inches.
 Choker; silver and blue glass beads, 6 1/4 x 6 1/2 x 1 1/2 inches.
 Incense burner; wood, sheet metal, mirrors, paint, metal studs, 11 1/2 x 5 5/8 x 5 5/8 inches; Courtesy of Nance Collection, McClure Archives and University Museum, University of Central Missouri.